 Moving east, the character of the street and buildings transform.
 The corridor slows down with more signalized intersections and with pedestrians and bicyclists present in greater volumes as building heights and density rise.
 Parking is very well utilized in this segment.
-There are bike lanes present for part of this segment, except between Telegraph and Webster.
+There are bike lanes present for part of this segment.
 There is only one uncontrolled pedestrian crossing of W. Grand Avenue at Valley Street.
 Distances between crossing are about 400 feet.

 The Adams Point section of the corridor is similar in terms of roadway characteristics to Downtown, but the surrounding land uses are very different.
-North of the corridor, land uses become residential and Lake Merritt is south of the corridor.
-A higher density of commercial uses also begin to front the corridor moving east.
+North of the corridor. land uses become residential and Lake Merritt is south of the corridor.
+Commercial uses also begin to front the corridor moving east.
 Parking is very well utilized in this segment.
 Bicycle lanes are continuous in the segment except in the one-block segment between El Embarcadero and MacArthur where there is only an eastbound bike lane.
-Pedestrian crossings are uniformly controlled or signalized, providing dedicated time and making it easier and safer for people to cross Grand Avenue.
+There are four uncontrolled pedestrian crossings in this area, but they have all been improved with either RRFB or HAWK Beacons.